Mujadded/homepi/FIX_INSTRUCTIONS.md

 # 🔧 Quick Fix for Your Current Installation

 ## The Problem
 Modern Raspberry Pi OS (Debian Trixie) requires Python packages to be installed in a virtual environment, not system-wide.
+Also, pygame needs to use the system package since building from source requires SDL2 dev libraries.

 ## The Solution
 Run these commands on your Raspberry Pi: